crissdev/jest-training/README.md

 ## Development

-Put your test suites under `__tests__` directory and run `npm test`.
-If you want Jest to continuousely run the tests then run `npm run watch' command.
-Please note that tests must be written in Typescript.
+Put your test suites in `__tests__` directory, tested features in `src` directory and run `npm test`.
+If you want Jest to continuousely run the tests then run `npm run watch` command.
+Note that tests must be written in Typescript.

 ## Continuous Integration

 Continuous Integration configuration has been provided for Travis (.travis.yml), AppVeyor (appveyor.yml) and Bitbucket (bitbucket-pipelines.yml).
 Please refer to their documentation site for how to configure them.

+## Bibliograph

+Add sources as necessary.

 ## License